public-activity/public_activity/README.md

 ![Example usage](http://i.imgur.com/q0TVx.png)

+### Online demo

+You can see an actual application using this gem here: http://public-activity-example.herokuapp.com/

 ## Upgrading to 0.4

 If you are using versions earlier than 0.4.0 please click [here](#upgrading) or scroll to the "Upgrading" section at the bottom of this README.